Eagles – One Of These Nights (1975)

 On May 17th and 18th, 1977, the Eagles played two concerts in Sweden.
 These were the final dates of their 1977 European tour.
 An audience recording exists of Randy’s performance of “Take It To The Limit” at the Scandinavium in Gothenburg, their final tour date.
 Listen to it below.

 The band arrived in Stockholm following their appearance in Hamburg on May 15th.
-At some point between Hamburg on May 15th (left) and Stockholm on May 17th (right), Randy got a haircut, which is noticeable in the photos below.
+At some point between the Hamburg show on May 15th (left) and Stockholm on May 17th (right), Randy got a haircut, which is noticeable in the photos below.

 Randy’s first wife, Jennifer, and son, Dana, had joined him for the European tour.
 Jennifer recalled Randy singing to her at their hotel in Sweden: